Juelsgaard Intellectual Property and Innovation Clinic

 - amicus briefs;

-- comments or testimony in rulemaking and regulatory proceedings, such as comments to the FCC on net neutrality, to the PTO or Copyright Office on patent or copyright reform, to OSTP on issues such as open access, privacy or open data, to the FTC as part of IP and innovation hearings and reports, to the FDA on genetic testing, personalized medicine or mobile medical technologies, etc.;
+- comments or testimony in rulemaking and regulatory proceedings, such as comments to the Copyright Office on DMCA Section 1201 exemptions or copyright reform; to the FDA on genetic testing, personalized medicine or mobile medical technologies; to the FCC on net neutrality; to the PTO or OSTP on issues such as open access, privacy or open data; to the FTC as part of IP and innovation hearings and reports, and more;

 - comments or testimony on proposed legislation; and

 - public whitepapers, policy analyses or other “best practices” documents.

-Recent projects (click here for more detailed descriptions) include amicus briefs to the Supreme Court, Second and Ninth Circuits and federal district courts; a policy paper on behalf of tech startups advocating for net neutrality at the FCC; a public whitepaper explaining alternative, innovation-friendly patent licensing practices; counseling individual clients whose anonymity was threatened in a patent lawsuit, and more.
+Recent projects (click here for more detailed descriptions) include amicus briefs to the Supreme Court, Second and Ninth Circuits and federal district courts; major comments to the Copyright Office and the FDA, a policy paper on behalf of tech startups advocating for net neutrality at the FCC; a public whitepaper explaining alternative, innovation-friendly patent licensing practices; counseling individual clients whose anonymity was threatened in a patent lawsuit, and more.

 In all these settings, the clinic’s core mission is foster innovation by advancing a regulatory climate that is appropriately sensitive to the ways in which law—whether through litigation, legislation, or regulation—can serve to promote (or frustrate) the inventiveness, creativity, and entrepreneurship that provide the real engine for economic growth.